This month’s most useful tools for developers < August 2018

 A great list of improved CLI tools

 Recording user behaviour on your competitor’s sites?

 Everybody dance now

 Transferring motion between human subjects in different videos!

 Like this kind of stuff?
 Want to work with people who like this kind of stuff?
 Get in touch then… firstname.lastname@example.org

 Subscribe to our newsletter for free advice delivered to your inbox on a fortnightly basis.

-This month’s most useful tools for developers < November 2018
+This month’s most useful tool for developers < January 2019

 Some are about new thinking or new techniques, some are about legacy technology and some are just useful resources for different languages or platforms.
 Some are just lolz.
 The brief […]